AMERICAN DIPPER PROJECT

 The American Dipper is an amazing bird.
 Although it is a song bird, it often behaves more like a duck as it dives underwater, floats down small rapids and sings a most lovely and odd bubbling song.

-The reason the American Dipper is so important is that it is one of the best indicators of a healthy mountain water system.
+One reason the American Dipper is so important today is that it is one of the best indicators of a healthy mountain water system.
 Dippers have actually been known to abandon streams that become too polluted.

 - We need you, your binoculars, (a GPS if you have one) and your love of watching birds.

 - Each observation session will last from 1-3 hours and will occur weekly during the earlier stages, and more frequently as the young approach fledging.